raspberrypilearning/hows-your-day/en/step_2.md

 --- task ---

-Think about the times you've come home from school or from an outing.
-Your family or friends might have asked how your day went.
-What responses have you given?
+Think about when you've come home from school or from an outing and your family or friends have asked how your day went.
+What responses did you give?

 You might have said:
 + I had a good day